Undergraduate Programs and Degree Options

 Dual Degrees in Physics and Engineering

 Qualified students who are interested in both Physics and Engineering may wish to pursue a dual degree option leading to both a B.A. in Physics and a B.S.E. in one of several Engineering disciplines (Civil & Environmental, Electrical & Computer, Mechanical and Industrial Engineering).
 The dual degree program may be started from either the Physics major or from an Engineering major.
 The program can usually be completed in 5 years (or less), depending on individual circumstances.
-Please contact the Undergraduate Directors for more information.

 Physics Pre-Medicine Curriculum